Complex oil bodies: Structure and content

 The essential oils of liverworts are largely composed of sesquiterpenes as well as diterpenes, and more than 3000 terpenoid and aromatic compounds have been reported from the group.
 Monoterpenes are also present, and have been associated with the sometimes distinctive odours of some species.
 For example: Chiloscyphus species have been noted to have a strong mossy smell, Jungermannia, Frullania, and Geocalyx species smell of turpentine, and Lophozia vicernata is likened to cedar oil, Moerkia species are intensely unpleasant, Conocephalum species are pungent and mushroomy, Pellia endiviifolia shares qualities with dried seaweed, and Riella species with anise.
 Interestingly, it has been observed that most sesqui- and diterpenoids in liverworts are enantiomers of those found in vascular plants, although there are numerous only found in liverworts.
 Pinguisane- and sacculatane-type diterpenes are exclusively found in liverworts, detected in the genera Porella, Pellia, Pallavicini, Fossombronia and Trichocoleopsis.

 The secondary metabolites of liverworts offer an under-characterised diversity of potentially pharmaceutically relevant compounds.
 Liverwort terpenoids and lipophilic compounds have been observed to have significant biological activity, including cyto-toxicity, anti-obesity, anti-influenza, allergenic contact dermatitis, anti-HIV inhibitory, antimicrobial, and vasorelaxant effects.
 Compounds such as Marchantin and Riccardin as well as extracts from Bazzania and Scapania species have been shown to have pronounced antitumour effects.

 Indeed, liverworts have been used medicinally by humans for centuries.
 In China, liverworts have been used for a variety of ailments including cuts, burns and bruises, pulmonary tuberculosis, convulsions and neurasthenia.
 Pellia neesiana has been used in a traditional medicine by Hesquiat people for children's sore mouths, and Conocephalum salebrosum has been used as an eye medicine by the Ditidaht.
 Various liverworts have been incorporated by Maori in traditional medicine.

 Ontogeny

 Although a synapomorphy for the phylum, the ontogeny of complex oil bodies across liverworts remains uncertain.
 Uncertainty arises as to the conservation of development between the Marchantiopsida and Jungermanniopsida.
 Working with light and electron microscopy, the oil bodies of various Jungermanniopsida species were observed to be derived from dilations of endoplasmic reticulum cisternae.
 In certain Marchantiopsida species, again based upon light and electron microscopy, oil bodies were hypothesized to result from the fusion of golgi-associated vesicles.
 When re-examined independently in Marchantia polymorpha and Lunularia cruciata, this hypothesis was refuted in favour of that which unifies the development of all liverwort oil bodies from ER cisternae.
 Recent molecular work in Marchantia polymorpha has however once again supported the fusion of vesicles, and oscillating phases of secretory pathway redirection to the plasma membrane and oil body were hypothesized.
+Developmentally, the spatial distribution of oil body cells has been proposed to be controlled by a lateral inhibition mechanism, explaining the regularity of oil body cell patterns in diverse liverwort lineages.